geoffreytran/symfony-zym/data/README.md

 This directory contains the search indexes for the application.

-Contens can be deleted: NOT SUGGESTED
+Contents can be deleted: NOT SUGGESTED

 ### logs/

 This directory contains application log files.

 Contents can be deleted: YES

+### vagrant/

+This directory contains the vagrant files for generating a VM suitable for running the application.

+See http://vagrantup.com/ for more information.

+Contents can be deleted: NOT SUGGESTED